-The 6th issue of the NERIS Newsletter is now available.
-This edition is dedicated to the recent NERIS activities, the election of the new Management Board and the Strategic Research Agenda (SRA) of the NERIS Platform.
+The 7th issue of the NERIS Newsletter is now available.
+This edition is dedicated to the recent NERIS activities, the Memorandum Of Understanding for an integrative approach to European Radiation Protection research and the announcement.

 The Euratom NERIS-TP research project on “Preparedness for Nuclear and Radiological Emergency Response and Recovery” starded in February 2011.
 The objectives of the project were firstly to solve urgent research needs such as the implementation of the new ICRP recommendations in the simulation models, the coupling of decision support systems such as ARGOS and RODOS to early notification systems and to carry out research activities to improve emergency management on the local and the national level, and secondly to support the operation of the NERIS Platform in order to make it sustainable in the long term.

 The NERIS-TP dissemination workshop has allowed to present the results of the NERIS-TP project and to bring together best practice, knowledge and technology to enhance the preparedness for Europe’s response to any radiation emergency and recovery situation.

 +33 1 55 52 19 20

 NERIS - ℅ CEPN

 28 rue de la Redoute